avimehenwal/mydocs/content/lifestyle/innerengineering.md

    3. If you dont know all the pawns, there is no game
 6. What is behind the curtain of life?
 Why are we born, die?
 If in the end we have to die, whats the point of all this hustle and puzzle and jigsaw of life?
 7. How to awaken intelligence?
+8. Gym vs Yoga?
+9. Diseases treatment?
+Ailments types, Infectious and chronic?
+   1. External virus or internal damage
+10. Simple Pactises to be healthy? - [is the idea life happening well](https://youtu.be/c_qoYTYCSG8)
+    1.  using the body, mind and energies
+    2.  eathing good food
+    3. 1k cluching per day
+11. Indian freedom fight movement vs Americal civil right revolution difference?
+    1.  one fought with violence, laws were fixed but hatred still remained
+    2. Sensitivity for life

 ## Yoga Practises